Saturday, October 30, 2010

 It’s like the old saying – just because you’re paranoid doesn’t mean they aren’t out to get you.

 The first line of the chorus is “I’m not sick, but I’m not well.”
-Half of that sentence is clearly true – but I’m not sure about the other half.
+The second part of that sentence is clearly true – I’m not sure about the first part.

 * * * * *